 b) Single supplier

 This solution works best if your order requires buying products from a single supplier.
-It can work in transactions with multiple suppliers if the transaction meets some additional requirements (e.g., partial deliveries allowed, etc.)
+It can work in a transaction with multiple suppliers if the transaction meets some additional requirements (e.g., partial deliveries allowed, etc.)

 c) Gross margins over 30%